AdrianWisniewskiKaggle/Country-Specific-User-Ranking-Dashboard/README.md

 # Kaggle Country-Specific User Ranking Dashboard

 This project is a web application built using Dash that visualizes user rankings from a Kaggle dataset.
 It allows users to filter rankings based on country and achievement type, displaying the results in a dynamic data table.
+Pipeline is downloading User.csv and UserAchievemnts.csv files from https://www.kaggle.com/datasets/kaggle/meta-kaggle, preprocessing files and creates records.parquet, sotring in conf directory.

+> **Note:** To set up your Kaggle API authentication on Ubuntu using a hidden .kaggle directory containing your kaggle.json file, follow these steps:
+> Step 1: Create a Kaggle Account
+> Step 2: Generate the API Token: Navigate to Kaggle Profile.
+Scroll down to the API section and click on Create New API Token.
+This will download a kaggle.json file to your computer.
+> mkdir -p ~/.kaggle
+> mv ~/Downloads/kaggle.json ~/.kaggle/
+> chmod 600 ~/.kaggle/kaggle.json

 ![](./gifs/dashboard.mp4)